w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 To remove an expired lock, you need to use the [Extrinsic Tab](https://polkadot.js.org/apps/#/extrinsics) and call the `unlock` function through the `convictionVoting` pallet.
-Note that if you delegated multiple tracks, the funds will be unlocked after undelegating all the tracks.
+Note that if you voted on referenda in multiple tracks, the funds will be unlocked after removing votes and unlocking all the tracks.
+Similarly, if you [delegated](#delegations) multiple tracks, the funds will be unlocked after [undelegating](#undelegate-votes) and unlocking all the tracks.

 ![rm-voting-lock](../assets/rm-voting-lock.png)